Here’s a slightly edited post from 2012 that deserves a fresh look . . .

 8. When you mind wanders, come back to the word, phrase, or image.

-11. Let the mind graze freely within the pasture of this text; keep it inside the borders of the passage.
+11. Let the mind graze freely within the pasture of this text: that is, let it wander in a broad meadow of the text.

-12. Embrace what comes to you; relinquish judgment.
+12. Embrace whatever comes to you with curiosity; relinquish judgment.

 13. Abandon any attempt at Bible study.